zinen/docker-alpine-pigpiod/README.md

 ## Which tag to use?
 It should not be necessary to specify the architecture of the board, but just in case thees are here.
 I had to specify it to work with [belenaCloud](https://www.balena.io/cloud).

+As default you should use no tag or `latest` - but as alternative theses are here:

 | Device Name | Docker image tag | Tested?* | [pigpio version tested][pigpio-realease] |
 | --- | --- | --- | --- |